OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **release testing**

     Often new releases only consist of refactoring or cleanup of the code base.
 So, the results should actually be unaffected by the changes.
 So, as part of finalizing a new release, we test the new release against the results from the new release for random requests.
 The same is true, if subset of user requests should be unaffected by the changes.

+Testing Infrastructure
+""""""""""""""""""""""

+We maintain a dedicated testing server on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_.

 Continuous Integration Workflow
 -------------------------------